-The world's first 20mm wide-angle lens for 35mm film rangefinder cameras, designed in Russia and manufactured in the Krasnogorsk factory near Moscow, and it was awarded the highest award - the "Grand Prix"at the World Exhibition in Brussels in 1958.
+The world's first 20mm wide-angle lens for 35mm film rangefinder cameras, designed in Russia and manufactured in the Krasnogorsk factory near Moscow, awarded the highest award - the "Grand Prix"at the World Exhibition in Brussels in 1958.

-It is a historical fact, that Leitz and Zeiss opticians couldn't match any of Russar MR-2's unique features, partially due to the fact that the Russar was already patented at the end of World War II and it was also previously documented as the pinnacle of its inventor's academic doctorate in 1940.
+It is a historical fact, that Leitz and Zeiss opticians couldn't match any of Russar MR-2's unique features, the pinnacle of its inventor's academic doctorate in 1940, the Russar's U.S. patent 2,516,724 was filed in August 23, 1946 and granted by July 25, 1950.

 When round aperture stop is positioned on the inside of an axially-symmetrical optical system, between two symmetrical lens groups, it would, with the help of the pupil aberrations, be able to increase light entering the pupil for oblique rays.
 Thus, the growth of the entrance pupil compensates for the natural illumination fall-off.